-Only "votes cast" count in the voting results, and withheld votes and abstentions are not considered votes cast.
+Only "votes cast" count in the voting results, and abstentions are not considered votes cast.
 If your shares are held through a broker, your vote instructs the broker how you want your shares to be voted.
 If you vote on each proposal, your shares will be voted in accordance with your instructions.
 Under the rules of the New York Stock Exchange ("NYSE"), brokers may vote shares they hold in "street name" on behalf of beneficial owners who have not voted with respect to certain discretionary matters.
-The proposal to ratify the appointment of PricewaterhouseCoopers LLP (Proposal Four) is considered a discretionary matter, so brokers may vote shares on this matter in their discretion if no voting instructions are received.
-However, the election of directors (Proposal One), the advisory votes on executive compensation and the frequency of conducting the advisory executive compensation vote (Proposals Two and Three) and the shareholder proposal are NOT considered discretionary matters, so brokers have no discretion to vote shares for which no voting instructions are received, and no vote will be cast if you do not vote on those items.
+The proposal to ratify the appointment of PricewaterhouseCoopers LLP (Proposal Three) is considered a discretionary matter, so brokers may vote shares on this matter in their discretion if no voting instructions are received.
+However, the election of directors (Proposal One), the advisory vote on executive compensation (Proposal Two) and the shareholder proposals (Proposal Four and Proposal Five) are NOT considered discretionary matters, so brokers have no discretion to vote shares for which no voting instructions are received, and no vote will be cast if you do not vote on those items.
 We therefore urge you to vote on ALL voting items.